 Curcumin, the active ingredient in turmeric, is known as an anti-inflammatory agent, helping to relieve allergy symptoms as well as arthritis (or any condition caused by excess inflammation).
 It is also a powerful anti-oxidant, that can protect the body from damage by toxins and free radicals.
 Curcumin also protects platelets in the blood, improving circulation and protecting the heart.

 As such, turmeric has been known to:

-Though foreign to most of us in the West, this relative of ginger has many of the same health benefits, most notably its ability to aid with digestion.
+Though unknown to most of us in the West, this relative of ginger has many of the same health benefits, most notably its ability to aid with digestion.

 Galangal has been found to:

 - Remedy vomiting, seasickness and motion sickness

 - Improve blood circulation in hands and feet

 - Treat ulcers and inflammation of the stomach